theithec/pagetools/docs/quickstart.rst

 - Use a `Link` to "#" if you want a dummy parent entry.
 - The menu template may be overwritten in settings.
 - The pagetools templates expects a `base.html` template with `{% block main %}`, `{% block css %}` and `{% block js %}`.
 - If the slug of the page is "start", the `pages.IndexView` will show it.
-Therefore only one is allowed.
-- Most pagetools models have a language field.
-If you don't need different languages just ignore them.